About The Journal

 Aims and scope

-Annual Review of Chaos Theory, Bifurcations and Dynamical Systems (www.arctbds.com) is a multidisciplinary international peer reviewed journal of chaos theory, bifurcations and dynamical systems publishing high-quality articles quarterly.
+Annual Review of Chaos Theory, Bifurcations and Dynamical Systems (www.arctbds.com) is an open access multidisciplinary international peer reviewed journal of chaos theory, bifurcations and dynamical systems publishing high-quality articles quarterly.
 The primary objective of this review journal is to provide a forum for this multidisciplinary discipline of chaos theory, bifurcations and dynamical systems as well as general nonlinear dynamics.
 This journal is devoted to the publication of original and review research articles in all areas of chaos theory, bifurcations and dynamical systems.

 Annual Review of Chaos Theory, Bifurcations and Dynamical Systems covers all aspects of chaos theory, bifurcations and dynamical systems.
 Topics of interest include, but are not limited to: